Teichlab/bracer/README.md

     - Please note that Trinity requires a working installation of [Bowtie v1](http://bowtie-bio.sourceforge.net).
 3. [IgBLAST](http://www.ncbi.nlm.nih.gov/igblast/faq.html#standalone) - required for analysis of assembled contigs. (ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/).
 4. [BLAST](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/ ) - required for determination of isotype. (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
-5. [Kallisto](http://pachterlab.github.io/kallisto/) - software for quantification of BCR expression
+5. [Kallisto](http://pachterlab.github.io/kallisto/) - software for quantification of BCR expression.
 6. [Graphviz](http://www.graphviz.org) - Dot and Neato drawing programs required for visualisation of clonotype graphs.
 This is optional - see the [`--no_networks` option](#options-1) to [`summarise`](#summarise-summary-and-clonotype-networks).
 7. [PHYLIP] - dnapars program of PHYLIP is required for lineage reconstruction.
 This is optional - see the [`--infer_lineage` option](#options-1) to [`summarise`](#summarise-summary-and-clonotype-networks).
+8. [Trim Galore!](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) - required for adapter and quality trimming (optional).
+9. [Cutadapt]

 ##### Installing IgBlast
 Downloading the executable files from `ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/<version_number>` is not sufficient for a working IgBlast installation.
 You must also download the `internal_data` directory (ftp://ftp.ncbi.nih.gov/blast/executables/igblast/release/internal_data) and put it into the same directory as the igblast executable.
 This is also described in the igblast README file.